 image

-Thanks for your support and, to make our appreciation real, subscriptions of $29.99 or above will be rewarded with a gift of a book, a graphic or other art.
+Thanks for your support and to show our appreciation subscriptions of $29.99 or above will be rewarded with a gift of a book or other art.

 To subscribe on an ongoing basis, use second button.To cancel a subscription, use the third.
 'For One Year Only' PayPal says 'two cycles' but that means it stops after the first.